aergoio/litetree/README.md

 ## Performance

-LiteTree is more than **TWICE AS FAST** than normal SQLite on Linux and MacOSX!!!
+LiteTree is way faster than normal SQLite (journal mode) with comparable performance to WAL mode.

 Here are the some results: